thanpolas/thanpolas.github.com/_posts/hiring/2018-01-23-hiring-senior-engineers.md

 Locality can drive engineering talent prices down.
 A company in a third tier country may compensate a senior engineer for as low as 40k.
 I will not question the seniority of that engineer, as I know first hand there are such cases, however, local companies are making two bets:

 1. That the hired engineer is not able or does not currently wish to relocate.
-1. And that the engineer is not able or does not want to work remotely.
+1. That the engineer is not able or does not want to work remotely.

 That naturally shrinks the available pool of candidates dramatically, however, most locally entrenched companies play the long-game and target local markets with lesser competition, thus are able to afford longer periods of hiring.